Your Credit Score

 If you’re buying a period property or want to do extensive renovation work on your new home, it’s worth investing in a Full Structural Survey.
 The HomeOwner’s Alliance’s tool doesn’t just find chartered surveyors in your local area, it’ll estimate how much you’ll have to pay.

-First time buyers will not pay any stamp duty on properties up to £300,000 and then 5% for any amount above £300,000 up to £500,000.
+If you're a first time buyer in England and Northern Ireland, you will not have to pay Stamp Duty on the first £425,000 of a property's purchase price and then 5% for any amount above £425,000 up to £625,000.
 To work out exactly how much you'll need to budget for, take a look at What is Stamp Duty?

 Different rates of tax apply if you're buying a house in Wales or Scotland.
 You'll find more information about these rates on our Stamp Duty page.